 All candidates are considered on an individual basis.
 If your qualifications are not listed here, please see our additional entry requirements web pages to find out which other qualifications are considered.

 The entrance requirements below apply to 2017 entry.

 A LevelsA Levels

 AAB-ABB including General Studies.
-GCSE Mathematics (minimum grade B) required if not taken at A or AS level.
+GCSE Mathematics (minimum grade B or 6) required if not taken at A or AS level.

 Scottish QualificationsScottish Qualifications

 AAABB-AABBB at Higher Grade.
 Mathematics required at National 5, minimum grade B (or grade 2 Standard Grade or Intermediate 2 equivalent) if not offered at Higher Grade.
 Where a candidate bypasses the assessment for National 5 qualifications, a minimum of grade C in the Higher in Mathematics is required.
 Combinations of Highers and Advanced Highers accepted.

 Scottish qualifications can be taken in more than one sitting.

 35 points.
 Standard Level Mathematics or Mathematical Studies required at grade 5 if not offered at Higher Level.